dsofe/lit_notes/repo/review-firms-owned-poc-2022.md

 &rarr; Asian- and White-owned firms (38% and 37%, respectively) were more likely than Black- and Hispanic-owned firms (28% and 24%, respectively) to apply to small banks

 &rarr; Black- and Hispanic-owned firms (33% and 29%, respectively) were more likely than White- and Asian-owned firms (23% and 20%, respectively) to turn to online lenders

+&#10148; For firms that did not apply for financing (in the previous year), reasons varied across the groups:

+&rarr; *Top reasons for not applying for financing:*
+  - White-owned firms, 50%--"had sufficient funding"
+  - Asian-owned firms, 34%--"debt averse"
+  - Hispanic-owned firms, 26%--"had sufficient funding"
+  - Black-owned firms, 40%--"discouraged about their chances of approval"

 ### Resources